ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

   for a second oscillation.

-In thw following figure compares the final solution to the initial conditions.
+In the following figure compares the final solution to the initial conditions.

 .. figure:: s121-projected-solution.png